Jbleezy/BO1-Reimagined/README.md

 * Win a round by killing the remainder of the zombies spawned on the map after all enemies have downed
 * If both teams die on a round, neither team will get a point
 * Win the game by winning 3 rounds
-* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time though)
+* Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time)
-* Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time though)
+* Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)

 #### Race
 * Unlimited zombies